dipoisola/evangelist/README.md

 # Developer Evangelist

 This is a package that tells your developer status based on the number of repositories on your Github account.
+With at least 5 repositories and at most 10 repositories, the status of Junior Evangelist is achieved.
+With at least 11 repositories and at most 20 repositories, the status of Associate Evangelist is achieved.
+More than 20 Github repositories makes you a Most Senior Evangelist

 ## Install